Trying to learn how to take good care of your wheelchair? I will teach you the steps and tools that you need to keep your wheelchair in good shape.

 3. Inspect the Wheelchair Tires

 You should always maintain the correct pressure [3].
-This keeps your wheelchair functioning in the right way.
+This keeps your wheelchair functioning properly.

 Excess air pressure levels make your tires susceptible to bursting.
 On the other hand, too low air pressure will make you put a lot of effort into propelling your manual wheelchair.

 To check the pressure, press down firmly with your thumb.
-If your tire presses down for over 5 millimeters, you need to inflate.
+If your tire presses down for more than 5 millimeters, inflate it.
 Check your tire pneumatic pressure weekly.

 You should also inspect the tire cushion and cover.
-Remove the cover to check both the cushion and cover itself.
-Look out for holes or tear in the cover.
+Remove the cover to check both the cushion and the cover itself.
+Look for holes or tears in the cover.
 Make sure you check the zip, too.

 Now check the cushion for contour and shape.
 If there are defects in the cushion or cover, you need to change them.
-Do the wheelchair tires inspection weekly.
+Do the wheelchair tire inspection weekly.

 Inspect your wheelchair tires following this video [4].